Peppa Pig: Production and airing

 In the United Kingdom, the first series of 52 five-minute episodes began on Channel 5 on 31 May 2004.
-The second series of 52 episodes began on Channel 5 on 4 September 2006, with Cecily Bloom replacing Lily Snowden-Fine as Peppa, among other cast changes.
-The third series started telecasting on Channel 5's preschool-targeted block Milkshake! on 4 May 2009 with Harley Bird replacing Cecily Bloom and Lily Snowden-Fine as Peppa.
+Lily Snowden-Fine starred as Peppa.
+The second series of 52 episodes began on Channel 5 on 4 September 2006, with Cecily Bloom voicing Peppa, among other cast changes.
+The first special, "Peppa's Christmas", was the first episode to feature Harley Bird as the voice Peppa, starting at only five years old.
+The third series started telecasting on Channel 5's preschool-targeted block Milkshake! on 4 May 2009 with Harley Bird as Peppa.

 In the United States, the series first aired as part of Cartoon Network's Tickle-U preschool programming block from 22 August 2005 to 2007.
 For these airings, the show was redubbed with American actors.
-However, there were no other official releases of this dub, and every US airing since 2008 uses the original British soundtrack.
-In 2008, Peppa Pig moved to the Noggin channel in the US.
-It was aired as part of Noggin Presents, a series of interstitial shorts aired in between full shows.
-Since February 2011, the series airs as a half-hour show on the Nick Jr. US channel, and on the separate Nick Jr. block on Nickelodeon as of November 2013.
-For each episode, 5 segments are put together (though for the special containing "Golden Boots" and the episode containing "Around the World", only 3 segments are used) to make the run time 25 minutes.
-As of June 2021, there were 9 seasons (and 1 standalone special) of Peppa Pig in the US.
+There were no other official releases of this dub, and every US airing since 2008 uses the original British soundtrack.
+It moved to Noggin the same year as part of Noggin Presents, a series of interstitial shorts aired in between full shows.
+Since February 2011, the series has aired as a half-hour show with 5 segments per broadcast on Nick Jr. in the US (though for some episodes containing specials, like "Golden Boots" and "Around the World with Peppa", only 3 segments are used).
+As of 2025, there are 9 series (and 5 standalone specials) of the programme.

-Peppa Pig is animated using CelAction.
+Peppa Pig is animated using CelAction2D.
+It was originally produced by Astley Baker Davies, and later on, Entertainment One.
+As of series 8, Karrot Animation and Hasbro Entertainment produce the show.